-Whistleblower protections:

-State False Claims Act prohibits an employer from discriminating against an employee in the terms or conditions or his or her employment because the employee initiated or otherwise assisted in a false claims action.
+Whistleblower Protections: The State False Claims Act prohibits an employer from discriminating against an employee in the terms or conditions or his or her employment because the employee initiated or otherwise assisted in a false claims action.
 The employee is entitled to all relief necessary to make the employee whole.
 Remedies include reinstatement with comparable seniority as the individual would have had but for the discrimination, two times the amount of any back pay plus interest and compensation for the reasonable damages sustained as a result of such discrimination, including litigation costs and reasonable attorneys' fees.

-Other Laws
+Other New York State Laws

 Various New York State laws also prohibit false claims.
-Certain relevant portions of the New York State Code are summarized below.
+Certain relevant portions of the New York State Code are summarized as follows:

-Under New York Social Services Law §145-b, it is unlawful for a person or entity knowingly to make a false statement or representation, or deliberately to conceal any material fact, or engage in any other fraudulent scheme or device, to obtain or attempt to obtain payments under the New York State Medicaid program.
-For a violation of this law, the local social services district or the State has a right to recover civil damages equal to three times the amount by which any figure is falsely overstated.
-In the case of non-monetary false statements, the local social service district or State may recover three times the damages (or \$5,000, whichever is greater) sustained by the government due to the violation.
+New York Social Services Law §145-b - it is unlawful for a person or entity knowingly to make a false statement or representation, or deliberately conceal any material fact, or engage in any other fraudulent scheme or device, to obtain or attempt to obtain payments under the New York State Medicaid program.
+For a violation of this law, the local Social Services district or the state has a right to recover civil damages equal to three times the amount by which any figure is falsely overstated.
+In the case of non-monetary false statements, the local Social Service district or state may recover three times the damages (or \$5,000, whichever is greater) sustained by the government due to the violation.